gab-berest/screw_extruder/README.md

 Three bottom menus only show the current speed of the motor, the nozzle temperature and the two preheat temperatures.

 Data folders are the data used to tune the default PID values.

+## PID tuning folders

+These forlders incorporate the data, transfer function and PID values of the PID tuning done for the nozzle heater band 3594K971 and the preheat heater bands 3594K118 on McMaster-Carr.
+These were used with Matlab and .csv files.